-Would you like to combine your knowledge of ecosystems, environmental biology, climate protection, or environmental education with aspects of international cooperation and project management?
+Looking to combine your studies of ecosystems, environmental biology, human-environment relations, or environmental education with aspects of international cooperation and project management?

-Under the motto “Let’s take action for climate protection” we are organizing a large number of nature conservation projects in 2025, such as the rewetting of hillside moors in the Hunsrück, the capercaillie conservation project in the Bavarian Forest, and the maintenance of a nature experience trail.
+Under the motto "Let's Take Action for Climate Protection – Lend a Hand for Forests and Peatlands" we are organizing a large number of nature conservation projects in 2026, such as the rewetting of hillside moors in the Hunsrück, the capercaillie conservation project in the Black Forest, and the maintenance of a nature experience trail.
 These projects involve local collaborations with national and nature parks, biosphere reserves, landscape conservation associations, forestry services, and municipalities.

 What your internship will look like: